 As aspiring minimalists, we made the conscientious decision to live with less as it turns out that less is more.
-So when it came to packing our stuff, we decided that we would travel the world with carry-on only.
-Travelling only with carry-on came with the following benefits for us:
+So when it came to packing our stuff, we decided that we would travel the world with a carry-on packing list for long-term travel.
+Traveling only with carry-on came with the following benefits for us:

 • Carry on means less time spent at the airport.
 Because we do not have to check-in our luggage or even wait at the carousel to pick up our luggage, we spend less time at the airport.
 We can even be late and still make our flight as we don’t strictly need to be at the airport before the luggage check-in deadline, which can sometimes close an hour+ before boarding starts.